Beliavsky/Fortran-code-on-GitHub/README.md

 [DAGLIB](https://github.com/jacobwilliams/daglib): modern Fortran module for creating and manipulating directed acyclic graphs (DAGs), by Jacob Williams and Damian Rouson.
 It includes a toposort feature, and also the ability to generate files in the GraphViz "dot" notation.

+[DistTab](https://github.com/NickAbel/DistTab): library being developed for use with combustion codes that use spray flame lookup tables, by NickAbel

 [dwnominate](https://github.com/wmay/dwnominate): provides a simplified R interface by Will May to the DW-NOMINATE roll call scaling program, based on Fortran code of Keith Poole.
 DW-NOMINATE (Dynamic Weighted NOMINAl Three-step Estimation) estimates dynamic models of legislator ideology using roll call votes, and can efficiently estimate static ideology models across multiple legislative sessions.

 [fds](https://github.com/firemodels/fds): Fire Dynamics Simulator (FDS) is a large-eddy simulation (LES) code for low-speed flows, from firemodels, with an emphasis on smoke and heat transport from fires.

+[finbound](https://github.com/Nkzono99/finbound): internal boundary processing library, by Nkzono99

 [Fortran---CGAL-polyhedra](https://github.com/LadaF/Fortran---CGAL-polyhedra): bindings to the CGAL library to query to find whether a point is inside of a polyhedron and their distance, by Vladimír Fuka

 [graphstruc](https://github.com/nedtaylor/graphstruc): library that provides an implementation of graph structures in the form of a derived type, by Ned Thaddeus Taylor

-[DistTab](https://github.com/NickAbel/DistTab): library being developed for use with combustion codes that use spray flame lookup tables, by NickAbel

 [RADCAL](https://github.com/firemodels/radcal): library of subroutines for calculating radiative properties of gaseous species and soot, from firemodels.
 It computes the spectral properties of the radiation participating species at discrete values of the spectrum (expressed either in wavenumber or in wavelength) and temperature, and returns two alternative mean absorption coefficients for each spectral band.